top of page

 Why Actors Should Stop Being Told “Not to Take It Personally”

 I recently heard someone say that certain things hurt her.
-That she feels sad, stressed, and shaken when someone treats her unfairly—when someone is rude, angry, or dismissive.
+She feels sad, stressed, and shaken when someone treats her unfairly—when someone is rude, angry, or dismissive.

 This kind of advice is common, especially in demanding environments—workplaces, creative industries, and even acting training.
-We are often told that strength means distance, that professionalism means emotional detachment.
+We are often told that strength means distance and that professionalism means emotional detachment.

 But for actors, the opposite is true.

 As actors, the way forward is to take things personally.
 Not to dramatise or indulge, but to feel.
-To notice what happens in the body when something lands.
-To stay present with the sensation instead of shutting it down.
+We must notice what happens in our bodies when something lands.
+We need to stay present with the sensation instead of shutting it down.

 This doesn’t mean being overwhelmed by every emotion.
 It means learning to pause, to name what is present, and to hold space for it.